 One of the things to do in Portimão is trying the local and regional gastronomy.
 Surely you’ll want to stay away from shopping centres when you visit the city and, as such, you’ll want to discover some of the best restaurants to have lunch and dinner.

-We’ve chosen restaurants in Portimão and Alvor based on their location, reviews and rating.
+I’ve chosen restaurants in Portimão and Alvor based on their location, reviews and rating.

-Discover below some of our suggestions and learn more by clicking the links to TripAdvisor.
+Discover below some of my suggestions and learn more by clicking the links to TripAdvisor.
 These restaurants serve delicious regional dishes, but not only, at affordable prices – try the best fish, meat and seafood!

 Where to sleep